A Very Important Guide to Podcast Music

 II.
 How to License Podcast Music

 Now for the difficult part.
-Where, exactly, are you going to get music to use in your show?
+Where, exactly, are you going to find podcast music to use in your show?

 Unless you find music that’s completely free, you’re going to have to license some songs.
 Sure, free music exists, but it’s almost always sub par and overused.
 The entire point of using music in your podcast is to increase the production value, and free music works against that goal.